codetalkio/codethoughts.io/posts/2020-04-05-common-json-patterns-in-haskell-rust-and-javascript.md

 tags: haskell, lens, javascript, typescript, rust, records, serde, aeson
 ---

 A lot of web development is transforming JSON one way or another.
-In TypeScript/JavaScript this is straightforward, since JSON is built-in to the language.
+In TypeScript/JavaScript this is straightforward, since JSON is built into the language.
 But can we also achieve good ergonomics in Haskell and Rust? *Dear reader, I am glad you asked! 🙌*

 The comparisons we will see is not meant to show if one approach is better than another.
 Instead, it is intended to be a reference to become familiar with common patterns across multiple languages.
 Throughout this post we will utilize several tools and libraries.